ashour/laravel-simplemessage/README.md

 #Laravel SimpleMessage#

-SimpleMessage is a Laravel extension bundle that allows you to easily send messages to your views, centralizing your application's message system and keeping you [DRY][dry].
+SimpleMessage is a Laravel extension bundle that allows you to easily send messages to your views, centralizing your application's message system and keeping you nice and [DRY][dry].

 [dry]: http://en.wikipedia.org/wiki/Don't_repeat_yourself "Don't Repeat Yourself"